pytchlang/pytch-vm/doc/source/user/sprite.rst

   Start a sound playing.
 You can refer to the sound using the file name from the ``Sounds`` variable in the sprite, or using a label (see the :ref:``assets<sounds>` document).
-Once the sound has started the Sprite will move on to it's next instruction.
+Once the sound has started the Sprite will move on to its next instruction.

   ``self.play_sound_until_done(sound_name)``